AtlasCore-tech/desktop-sandbox-openclaw/README.md

 - Reduced costs: No need to purchase an additional Mac Mini, reducing equipment investment.

 ## Install AtlasCore
-- Download and execute AtlasCore.apk or AtlasCore.exe.
+- Download and execute AtlasCore.pkg or AtlasCore.exe.
 - Complete the registration according to the wizard.

 ## Usage